TomodomoCo/rach5/README.md

 *   Moar HTML5!
 *   Logo!

-### DONE
+### What's done
-*   I borrowed lots (and modified it all) from Roots, a great WordPress theme framework.
+*   **28 January 2012:** I borrowed lots (and modified it all) from Roots, a great WordPress theme framework.
 I like Roots a lot, but it's not suited for my purposes...
 I need something lighter, that makes fewer assumptions on what settings I need, which is why I am developing Rach5.
 Still, it has a lot of great features, and I've incorporated a small chunk into Rach5.
 *   <del>I have a bunch of fancy functions I reference in functions.php that I need to reinclude</del>
-    *   They're back and they're awesome.
+    *   **28 January 2012:** They're back and they're awesome.
 *   <del>As of now I don't include any responsive components, because I don't want to get involved in endorsing any CSS frameworks or anything.
 I think I could avoid that by writing some basic media queries and throwing them in a SASS file, which is what I often do anyway.</del>
-    *   I'm not explicitly including any full frameworks, but I have decided to include the responsive media queries from <a href="http://getskeleton.com/">Skeleton</a>.
+    *   **28 January 2012:** I'm not explicitly including any full frameworks, but I have decided to include the responsive media queries from <a href="http://getskeleton.com/">Skeleton</a>.
 Skeleton is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT license</a>.
 *   <del>There are some new Ruby gem requirements that need to be noted</del>
-    *   rgbapng is now noted prominently.
+    *   **28 January 2012:** rgbapng is now noted prominently.
 Things will probably break if you are without it.

 ### License
 **Copyright (C) 2011, Chris Van Patten.**